ImperB-riven/Hands-on-ML-with-scikit-keras-tensorflow/README.md

-# Hands-on-ML-with-scikit-keras-tensorflow
+# Hands on ML with scikit-keras-tensorflow
-Hands on ML with scikit, keras, tensorflow
+Just code examples, graphs, and exercises.